What is lead?

 What are the common uses of lead?

-Why is lead on the DoD Emerging Contaminants Action List?
+Why is lead on the DoD Emerging Chemicals Action List?

 How is DoD managing the risk posed by lead?

 - DoD complies with applicable state and federal regulations and then takes additional protective measures if it has determined that the risks are still unacceptable.

 - As new information becomes available, DoD adjusts its policies and standards to protect people and the environment while completing its mission.
 The DoD ammunition community has already determined that addressing the requirements established by the new NAAQS for lead is a top priority